TychoTheTaco/Twitch-Drops-Bot/README.md

 ### Update Games List

 If you want to update the list of games found in `games.csv`, just run `npm run updateGames`.

+## Troubleshooting

+`Error watching stream`

+When this happens, its usually because the stream page did not load fast enough.
+It's normal for this to happen occasionally, but if it happens often, it might be due to a slow or unstable network connection.
+This can also happen if you're using a low-power system such as a Raspberry Pi.

+Try increasing `load_timeout_secs` to `60` or `90`.